Fibromyalgia Exercise Program Using Pilates

 While there are men who suffer from fibromyalgia, most of the estimated 10 million people in the United States with this condition are women.

-Research has repeatedly shown that regular exercise is one of the most effective treatments for fibromyalgia.
+Research has repeatedly shown that regular exercise for fibromyalgia is one of the most effective treatments.

 Without exercise, fibromyalgia can indeed seem to be a progressive disorder, as unused muscles stiffen and atrophy, causing more pain and muscle damage.